Back to blog

 4. Add review gates.
 Route low-confidence, high-value, disputed, or regulated decisions to people.

 5. Integrate with operations.
-Connect the AI output to claims, underwriting, CRM, and document systems.
+Connect the AI output to claims, underwriting, CRM, policy, and document systems.

 6. Monitor and improve.
-Track accuracy, cycle time, override rate, customer impact, and drift.
+Track accuracy, cycle time, override rate, customer impact, drift, and ROI.

 Buy when the workflow is standard, the vendor already integrates with your core systems, and the controls meet your compliance requirements.
 Build when the workflow is a competitive differentiator, the data model is unique, or the system needs deep integration across policy, claim, CRM, and document stores.
 Integrate when a vendor handles a narrow model task but your team still needs a custom operating layer around it.